Weighted sampling recovery of functions with mixed smoothness: Univariate sampling recovery

-Throughout this and the next sections, we assume without mention that Condition~C holds for a given $p$ with $1 < p < \infty$ in the assumptions of lemmata and theorems.
-For argument of necessity of this condition see \cite{MN2010}.
+Throughout this and the next sections, for convenience of the presentation, we assume without mention that Condition~A holds for a given $p$ with $1 < p < \infty$ in the assumptions of lemmata and theorems.

 The following two lemmata were proven in \cite[Theorem 3.7, Lemma 3.3]{MN2010}. \begin{lemma} Let $1 < p <\infty$.
 Then for every $m \in \NN$,

 \end{lemma} \begin{lemma} Let $1 < p <\infty$.
 Then there holds the equivalence